What is Personal Responsibility? 8 Key Ingredients

 Or, are you concerned about your job or your professional future?
 Then you have to be the one to do the work to widen your job prospects or expand your skillset.
 You have to initiate the change.

 Layout your goals and the necessary tasks to accomplish those goals that will help you conquer the problem at hand.
 Once you have clear goals to resolve your problem, you will be equipped with the tools you need to take responsibility for your life and make the necessary improvements.

 When you have personal responsibility, you don’t react to the things around you; you simply act.
 Your actions come from your true self, as you are self-directed, self-motivated, self-disciplined, and you know right from wrong.

 A big part of this is being able to believe what you think is right over what other people say.
-You have to trust your own judgement and not rely on others to make those judgements for you.
+You have to trust your own judgment and not rely on others to make those judgments for you.

 To be responsible for yourself means that you will do what’s expected of you, even when no one is around to know.
 This does not just mean doing the things that someone else subjectively expects you to do, it means doing the things that you should expect of yourself.

 Your tasks belong only to you, and while people may help you, they won’t do them for you.
 Having personal responsibility to complete your tasks allows you to earn your place in this world.